nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_forward.rst

 The |hid_forward| forwards only one HID input report to the HID-class USB device at a time.
 Another HID input report may be received from a peripheral connected over Bluetooth before the previous one was sent.
 In that case, ``hid_report_event`` is enqueued and submitted later.
-Up to the number of reports specified in :kconfig:`CONFIG_DESKTOP_HID_FORWARD_MAX_ENQUEUED_REPORTS` reports can be enqueued at a time for each report type and for each connected peripheral.
+Up to the number of reports specified in :kconfig:option:`CONFIG_DESKTOP_HID_FORWARD_MAX_ENQUEUED_REPORTS` reports can be enqueued at a time for each report type and for each connected peripheral.
 If there is not enough space to enqueue a new event, the module drops the oldest enqueued event that was received from this peripheral (of the same type).

 Upon receiving the ``hid_report_sent_event``, the |hid_forward| submits the ``hid_report_event`` enqueued for the peripheral that is associated with the HID-class USB device.